 Housing and the Economy

-In addition, we will share with you how these two studies – one viewing housing from a macro-economic viewpoint, and the other from a micro-economic viewpoint, start to combine to build a better picture of the role of housing in developing economies.
+In addition, we will share with you how these studies – one viewing housing from a macro-economic viewpoint, and the other from a micro-economic viewpoint, start to combine to build a better picture of the role of housing in developing economies.
 Check back for additional reports as we undertake this housing economic value chain analysis in Ghana, Uganda, and Cote d’Ivoire.